 It is not uncommon for a seat belt to not release.
-Let's take a look at how you can release a stuck seat belt and common problems that can get your seat belt stuck.
+Let's take a look at how you can release a stuck seat belt and common problems to get your seat belt stuck.

-While the problem is often caused by a twisted seat belt, in other cases the problem can be an indication of a more serious issue.
+While a twisted seat belt often causes the problem, in other cases, the problem can be an indication of a more serious issue.

 How to get a seat belt unstuck